donnachaforde/espresso/README.md

 * HP-UX
 * Red Hat Linux

+### History of Build Environments & Supported Platforms
+The original visual studio file were created Visual Studio 6.0, which provides a clue as to when the project idea originated.
+The project was later ported to Visual Studio 2003, then Visual Studio 2005 and later again Visual Studio 2008.
+There then followed a fallow period when I worked on other tech stacks before becoming re-acquainted with DevStudio using Visual Studio 2014 and then Visual Studio 2017.
+The most recent port was to Visual Studio 2019 though Visual Studio 2022 is overdue.

-The software was originally developed on Windows 32-bit environments but was successfully ported and deployed to Unix/Linux environments.
+As the library was first built with Visual Studio 6.0, it only supported Windows 32-bit environments but was successfully ported and deployed to UNIX/Linux environments using a basic `makefile`.
 Later, the code was successfully built for x64 environments without issue.
 While the `makefile` is primitive, it should still work for UNIX environments.

-Most recently, it has been revised to build on macOS environments.
+Most recently, the build for macOS environments was revised to support `cmake`.

-## Build Environments

-The original visual studio file were created Visual Studio 6.0 (which gives an indication as to the point when this 'tinkering' began) but were later ported to Visual Studio 2003, then Visual Studio 2005 and later Visual Studio 2008.
-There then followed a fallow period before I again became re-acquainted with DevStudio using Visual Studio 2014 and then Visual Studio 2017.
-Most recently, I've ported to Visual Studio 2019.

 ## Building with CMake (macOS & Cross-Platform)